sayemather/rag-10k-eval/README.md

 A systematic evaluation framework measuring retrieval quality and answer accuracy across a multi-document corpus of Apple and Microsoft 10-K SEC filings.
-Built as a follow-on to [RAG_10K_Assistant](../rag-10k-assistant) — moving from eyeballing outputs to measuring them.
+Built as a follow-on to [RAG_10K_Assistant](https://github.com/sayemather/rag-10k-assistant), moving from eyeballing outputs to measuring them.

 ## Why This Exists

 Building a RAG pipeline is straightforward.
 Knowing whether it actually works is harder.
-This framework replaces subjective output review with reproducible metrics — the difference between an AI demo and a shippable AI product.
+This framework replaces subjective output review with reproducible metrics, the difference between an AI demo and a shippable AI product.

 ## What It Measures